 - around 61% of the population live in areas that are amongst the 10% most deprived in England.

 In 2018 Wandsworth Council produced the Roehampton Community Capacity Report.
 The findings of this report highlighted the need for capacity building in Roehampton.

-As a result we’re thankful to Public Health Wandsworth for funding this project for the next two years.
+As a result we’re thankful to Public Health Wandsworth for funding this project.

 We believe in an asset based approach and the recognition of skills, talents and resources within the community.